 - Each year the Daily Hampshire Gazette publishes a Reduce Reuse Recycle guide, which provides an exhaustive "What do I do with" listing (see pages 14-15).
 The information in this year’s Guide is current through April 2021.

 Don't Toss Textiles!

 Massachusetts residents discard over 200 thousand tons of textiles (clothing & accessories, bedding, etc.) annually, but most of that can be reused or recycled.
 Clean, dry and odorless textiles--even if worn or torn--are now welcomed at select clothing donation sites.
-To learn about local sites that welcome all textile donations, Email us after reviewing the Fact Sheet (PDF) and List of Acceptable Items (PDF).
+To learn about local sites that welcome all textile donations, please review the Textile Recovery Fact Sheet (pdf) and Textile Recovery List of Acceptable Items (pdf).
 For additional details, visit the Massachusetts Department of Environmental Protection's Textile Recovery webpage.

 Free Recycling Assistance for Small Businesses

 Recycling Works is a Commonwealth of Massachusetts funded recycling assistance program that helps businesses and institutions maximize recycling, reuse, and composting opportunities.
 They offer a Find a Recycler database to locate processors and haulers, and a hotline to speak to in-house experts.
 Visit www.recyclingworksma.com for more information and direct all questions to 888-254-5525 or email@example.com.